archfrog/KioskForge/FAQ.md

 KioskForge tries to take the fact that `apt` is a rude process, that keeps meddling with central lock files at arbitrary times, into consideration (`apt` runs in the background even if the package `unattended-upgrades` has been completely removed), by waiting for the lock files to be unlocked again, so you should not run into this issue.
 If you run into this issue, please feel free to report it.

 ### I get spurious errors while the Linux installer ('KioskSetup.py') is running?
 The most likely reason of this issue is that your installation media, typically a MicroSD card, is becoming bad and unreliable from overuse.
+Another possibility is that your USB key is too hot, this happens quite often.

-Try with another installation media (USB key or another MicroSD card), and the errors should disappear.
+Try with another installation media (USB key or another MicroSD card), and the error(s) should disappear.

 If the problem persists, report it as a bug.
 It may be some obscure error in KioskForge.